vsoch/citelang/README.md

 $ citelang credit pypi requests
 ```

-By default, we will split the graph until:
+By default, we will split the credit graph until:

  1. if set, we reach a threshold N of packages added (`--max-depth`)
  2. if set, we reach a total number of unique dependencies added (`--max-deps`)